jpritikin/coach/content/docs/ifs/_index.md

 {{< youtube id="KbTFJHKVDoM" title="An Overview of Internal Family Systems (IFS) by Dr. Richard Schwartz" >}}

+Note: Audio is very faint for the first minute.

 {{% columns %}}

 ## Survive Thrive Spiral Poster